SurgeGotTappedAgain/External-Apex-Cheat/README.md

 # External-Apex-Cheat
-update: fixed blue-screens and usermode closing.

-update 2: Fixed Glow flickering and random crashes..

-news: Game Updated + Ban Wave. possible detection (use at own risk)
+update : added new function hook and updated offsets (use at own risk) multiple ban reports within last 12hrs

 Install WDK
 1) Build in Release x64